KNOWLEDGE BASE Taxation Triggers

-When doing business in the Netherlands, you need to consider whether your activities will trigger tax obligations, even if you are not a Netherlands based business and have no physical presence in the Netherlands.
-There are several ways in which you could trigger tax obligations by doing business in the Netherlands or with Dutch residents.
+When doing business in Germany, you need to consider whether your activities will trigger tax obligations, even if you are not a German based business and have no physical presence in Germany.
+There are several ways in which you could trigger tax obligations by doing business in Germany or with German residents.

-Because income tax is far too complicated and company specific, this tax information will pertain only to the other indirect taxes you might be responsible for when doing business in the Netherlands.
-In general, if your business is based in the Netherlands or the executive board is based in the Netherlands, you will be liable for taxes on all globally generated income.
-On the other hand, if neither your business nor the board is based in the Netherlands, you will be liable for only tax on income generated in the Netherlands, i.e., from a permanent establishment or representative, dividends, or licenses.
+Because income tax is far too complicated and company specific, this tax information will only pertain to the other indirect taxes you might be responsible for when doing business in Germany.
+In general, if your business is based in Germany or the executive board is based in Germany, you will be liable for taxes on all globally generated income.
+On the other hand, if neither your business nor the board is based in Germany, you will be liable for only tax on income generated in Germany, i.e., from a permanent establishment or representative, dividends, or licenses.

-Because taxes are one of the most complex areas of law and are completely business specific, you should speak with a tax attorney and/or accountant to learn about and understand your tax obligations in the Netherlands.
+Because taxes are one of the most complex areas of law, and are completely business specific, you should speak with a tax attorney and/or accountant to learn about and understand your tax obligations in Germany.

 Value Added Tax

 Value Added Tax (VAT) applies to your company if you, as a business entity or individually, carry out any economic activity in any place in Germany.
 In 2023, the standard VAT rate is 19%, with a reduced rate of 7% applying to certain goods and services.
 For more detailed information on VAT, see Value Added Tax In Germany in the Product Localization section.